Best movies on Amazon Prime Video (August 2020)

 Prime Video is not a rich resource for Coen brothers films.
 But we do get Inside Llewyn Davis, which fits comfortably into the Coen's top 10 best movies.

 It’s a work of fiction, but based in part on the situation of (and real-life anecdotes from) Dave Van Ronk.
 He was a folk singer, part of the same scene of musicians as Bob Dylan.
 But where Dylan soared to success, Van Ronk did not.
 The film examines this kind of failure.

-20. If Beale Street Could TalkWatch now
+25. If Beale Street Could TalkStream now on Prime Video

 This film has heavyweight pedigree.
 It is Barry Jenkins’ follow-up to Oscar Best Picture winner Moonlight, and was adapted from a novel by James Baldwin.